pre-vert/Borrowable-limit-order-book/FUNCTIONS.md

 Inputs :

-- \_borrowedOrderId id of the order which assets are borrowed
+- `_borrowedOrderId`: id of the order which assets are borrowed
-- \_borrowedQuantity quantity of assets borrowed from the order
+- `_borrowedQuantity`: quantity of assets borrowed from the order

 Tasks: